ClosedNon-Profit

 Who Can Apply

-Eligible applicants were local government authorities, including LGA-managed, operated, administered and regulated trusts, and community service organisations operating in Victoria that were incorporated legal entities under the Corporations Act 2001 (Cth), the Associations Incorporation Reform Act 2001 (Vic), or the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth).
-Applicants needed a current Australian Business Number and no outstanding final reports for previous government grant programs.
-Organisations without incorporation or an ABN could apply if supported by an eligible auspice organisation that agreed to manage the grant.
-Ineligible applicants included state and federal government agencies, individuals and sole traders, unincorporated community organisations, commercial enterprises, fixed trusts, and registered primary and secondary schools, preschools, TAFE institutes and universities, although some of these could act as an auspice.
-Projects had to occur in bushfire-affected areas in scope and demonstrate direct community benefit.
+Eligible applicants were local government authorities, including LGA-managed, operated, administered and regulated trusts, or community service organisations operating in Victoria that were incorporated legal entities under the Corporations Act 2001 (Cth), Associations Incorporation Reform Act 2001 (Vic), or Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth).
+Applicants needed a current ABN and no outstanding final reports for previous government grant programs.
+Organisations without incorporation or an ABN could apply with support from an eligible auspice organisation that agreed to manage the grant.
+Ineligible applicants included state and federal government agencies, individuals and sole traders, unincorporated community organisations, commercial enterprises, fixed trusts, and registered primary and secondary schools, preschools, TAFE institutes and universities, although some of these could act as auspice organisations.
+Projects had to occur in bushfire-affected areas in scope.

 What's Funded

-Projects in bushfire-affected Victorian communities such as community recovery and resilience initiatives, psychosocial support services, youth and wellbeing programs, community infrastructure upgrades, emergency power projects, volunteering and recovery coordination, tourism and economic recovery support, and local employment and training pathways.
+Projects in bushfire-affected Victorian communities such as community recovery and resilience initiatives, redevelopment of community spaces and infrastructure, employment of recovery or wellbeing staff, psychosocial support services, youth and volunteering programs, training pathways, tourism and community development activities, and preparedness or resilience-building projects.

 Expected Outcomes

-Direct benefits to bushfire-affected communities, improved community participation and accessibility, stronger recovery and resilience, economic and social benefits for local areas, and delivery of funded activities in accordance with agreed milestones and final reporting requirements.
+Direct benefits to bushfire-affected communities, increased community participation and accessibility, improved recovery and resilience, economic and social benefits for local areas, delivery-ready projects completed within realistic timeframes, and compliance with reporting and funding agreement requirements.

 Key Information